AnonymousX86/Python-Password/README.md

 - copy passwords,
 - delete passwords.

 On the left side there will be displayed list of saved passwords.
-Ypu can click on specific password to see context menu wth 3 options; "copy", "delete" and "nothing".
+You can click on specific password to see context menu wth 3 options; "copy", "delete" and "nothing".

 On the right side there are 4 sections.

 1. **Adding password** - to add password, simply enter it's alias and password itself.
 Then click button to add it.
 2. **Removing password** - you can delete password also from here.
 Simply provide it's alias and click button.
-3. **Info** -hHere you can see how many passwords there are in database.
+3. **Info** - here you can see how many passwords there are in database.
 4. **Refresh** - click this button to refresh view, and fetch passwords from local database.